Catherine Potter – Radiant Sun Yoga

 - Yoga to Health – Louise Wiggins

 The yoga that I teach is Hatha Yoga.
 Hatha is the generic name for all types or brands of yoga that incorporate physical poses or asana, breath control or pranayama, and conscious relaxation.
 Ha-tha is a Sanskrit term that refers to the merging of masculine and feminine dualities, like yang and yin, symbolised as the sun and moon.

 Thus Hatha Yoga represents a dynamic balance of these opposite dualities – masculine and feminine, sun and moon, inhale and exhale, yin and yang , fire and water, strong and yielding, light and dark, hot and cold, soft and hard, active and passive, doing and being.
 Yoga is our direct participation in the union of these opposites, where one empowers the other in limitless reciprocal exchange.

-Yoga is not about striving to achieve and to get somewhere.
+Yoga is not about striving to achieve or to get somewhere.
 It is about remembering that we are already somewhere.
-It is about remembering our direct relationship with creative source and the wonder of life as it is given, right here, right now.
-Inhale.
-Exhale.
+It is about remembering our direct relationship with and participation in nurturing creative source and the wonder of life as it is given.
+Right here, right now.